DexcTrack/dexctrack/README.md

 Glucose values higher than the new range will be colored red and glucose values lower than the new range will be colored magenta.

-The Target Range values are saved in your database, so if you quit, and relaunch later, your new Target Range values will remain active.
-If your Dexcom Receiver shows glucose values in mg/dL units, the minimum range value is 40, and the maximum is 400.
+The Target Range values are saved in your database, so if you quit, and relaunch later, your new Target Range values will be restored.
+For Receivers with glucose values in mg/dL units, the allowable range values are (40 - 400).

 ![image](https://user-images.githubusercontent.com/39347592/82266191-a4c2da00-992e-11ea-918c-b5beeb7b3468.png)

-If your glucose values are in mmol/L units, the minimum range value is 4.2, and the maximum is 22.2.
+For Receivers with glucose values in mmol/L units, the allowable range values are (4.2 - 22.2).

 ![image](https://user-images.githubusercontent.com/39347592/82266207-ae4c4200-992e-11ea-8a13-002af5260fc0.png)